 On a PowerPoint slide, display a list of ideas, terms, equation, or rationale.
 Students can identify the missing pieces in the given ideas/equation/glossary.

-live online session | asnychonous (online) | in-person classroom |
+| live online session | asynchronous (online) | in-person classroom |

-Present a list of ideas, terms, equation, or rationale via a dedicated presentation slide.
-Students can respond with what is missing using chat, polls in Collaborate or Teams meetings, or live discussion as a class or breakout groups. | In your screencast lecture slides, present a list of ideas, terms, equation or rationale and prompt students to identify ‘what’s missing?’.
-Students could respond in a Microsoft Form embedded within the recording. | Using slides, present a list of ideas, terms, equation or rationale.
-Students respond with what is missing, using a student response app or collaborative O365 doc. |
+| Present a list of ideas, terms, equation, or rationale via a dedicated presentation slide.
+Students can respond with what is missing using chat or Teams meeting polls, or further discussion in breakout groups. | Create a screencast to present a list of ideas, terms, equations or rationale and prompt students to identify ‘what’s missing?’.
+Students could respond via a YuJa embedded quiz within the recording. | Using your presentation slides or a Padlet, present a list of ideas, terms, equation or rationale.
+Students discuss and respond via Padlet polls or comment on posts to describe what is missing. |

-Pro/con list
+Pro/con debate list

 Entry/Exit Tickets